acl-org/eacl-2024/_pages/calls/papers.md

 Each EMNLP 2022 submission can be accompanied by an appendix, which will appear in the main paper’s PDF, after the bibliography.
 A submission may also be accompanied by one .tgz or .zip archive containing software, and one .tgz or .zip archive containing data.
 EMNLP 2022 encourages the submission of these supplementary materials to improve the reproducibility of results, and to enable authors to provide additional information that does not fit in the paper.
 For example, anonymised related work (see above), preprocessing decisions, model parameters, feature templates, lengthy proofs or derivations, pseudocode, sample system inputs/outputs, and other details that are necessary for the exact replication of the work described in the paper can be put into the appendix.
 However, the paper submissions need to remain fully self-contained, as these supplementary materials are completely optional, and reviewers are not even asked to review or download them.
 If the pseudo-code or derivations or model specifications are an important part of the contribution, or if they are important for the reviewers to assess the technical correctness of the work, they should be a part of the main paper, and not appear in the appendix.
 Supplementary materials need to be fully anonymized to preserve the double-blind reviewing policy.

 ## Anonymity Period
 The following rules and guidelines are meant to protect the integrity of double-blind review and ensure that submissions are reviewed fairly.
-The rules make reference to the anonymity period, which runs from 1 week before the submission deadline (starting October 13, 2022) up to the date when your paper is accepted or rejected (January 8, 2023).
+The rules make reference to the anonymity period, which runs from 1 week before the submission deadline (starting <i>October 13, 2022</i>) up to the date when your paper is accepted or rejected <i>(January 8, 2023)</i>.
 Papers that are withdrawn during this period will no longer be subject to these rules.

-You may not make a non-anonymized version of your paper available online to the general community (for example, via a preprint server) during the anonymity period.
+- You <b>may not</b> make a non-anonymized version of your paper available online to the general community (for example, via a preprint server) during the anonymity period.
 Versions of the paper include papers having essentially the same scientific content but possibly differing in minor details (including title and structure) and/or in length.
-If you have posted a non-anonymized version of your paper online before the start of the anonymity period, you may submit an anonymized version to the conference.
+- If you have posted a non-anonymized version of your paper online before the start of the anonymity period, you may submit an anonymized version to the conference.
 The submitted version must not refer to the non-anonymized version, and you must inform the programme chairs that a non-anonymized version exists.
-You may not update the non-anonymized version during the anonymity period, and we ask you not to advertise it on social media or take other actions that would further compromise double-blind reviewing during the anonymity period.
+- You may not update the non-anonymized version during the anonymity period, and we ask you not to advertise it on social media or take other actions that would further compromise double-blind reviewing during the anonymity period.
-You may make an anonymized version of your paper available (for example, on OpenReview), even during the anonymity period.
+- You may make an anonymized version of your paper available (for example, on OpenReview), even during the anonymity period.
-For arXiv submissions, October 13, 2022 11:59pm UTC-12h (anywhere on earth) is the latest time the paper can be uploaded.
+- For arXiv submissions, <i>October 13, 2022</i> 11:59pm UTC-12h (anywhere on earth) is the latest time the paper can be uploaded.

 ## Instructions For Double-Blind Review
 As reviewing will be double blind, papers must not include authors’ names and affiliations.
 Furthermore, self-references or links (such as github) that reveal the author’s identity, e.g., “We previously showed (Smith, 1991) …” must be avoided.
 Instead, use citations such as “Smith previously showed (Smith, 1991) …” Papers that do not conform to these requirements will be rejected without review.
 Papers should not refer, for further detail, to documents that are not available to the reviewers.
 For example, do not omit or redact important citation information to preserve anonymity.
 Instead, use third person or named reference to this work, as described above (“Smith showed” rather than “we showed”).
 If important citations are not available to reviewers (e.g., awaiting publication), these paper/s should be anonymised and included in the appendix.
 They can then be referenced from the submission without compromising anonymity.
 Papers may be accompanied by a resource (software and/or data) described in the paper, but these resources should also be anonymized.